New Oxford American Dictionary: Third edition

+Abridged edition

+Based on the NODE, the Concise Oxford American Dictionary was published in 2006.

 Fictitious entry

 The dictionary includes an entry for the word "esquivalience", which it defines as meaning "the willful avoidance of one's official responsibilities".
 This is a fictitious entry, intended to protect the copyright of the publication.
 The entry was invented by Christine Lindberg, one of the editors of the NOAD.

 With the publication of the second edition, a rumor circulated that the dictionary contained a fictitious entry in the letter 'e'.
 New Yorker contributing editor Henry Alford combed the section, and discussed several unusual entries he found with a group of American lexicographers.
 Most found "esquivalience" to be the most likely candidate, and when Alford approached NOAD editor in chief Erin McKean she confirmed it was a fake entry, which had been present since the first edition, in order to protect the copyright of the CD-ROM edition.
 Of the word, she said "its inherent fakeitude is fairly obvious".

 The fake entry apparently ensnared Dictionary.com, which included an entry for it (that has since been removed) which it attributed to Webster's New Millennium Dictionary, both of which are owned by the private company Lexico.
 Possibly due to its licensing of Oxford dictionaries, Google Dictionary included the word, listing three meanings and giving usage examples.